 The origins of the Lunar New Year festival

 Marking the beginning of the new year on the Chinese lunar calendar, Chinese New Year (also known as Lunar New Year) is celebrated by communities all over the world.
-The Chinese New Year events traditionally last for a total of 15 days.
+The events for Chinese New Year traditionally last for a total of 15 days.
 The evening before the first day is typically spent having a sumptuous dinner with family (this is called the reunion dinner).

 There are many legends surrounding the origins of the festival.
 The story of Nian is among the popular ones.
 According to Chinese myth, a monster called Nian lived in the mountains surrounding a village.
 On the first day of every year, he would torment the villagers, feasting on grain, cattle … and children!
 They eventually discovered that the beast was afraid of loud noises and the colour red.
 So, to get rid of Nian, they spread red across the village, banged on drums and set off fireworks.
 And Nian never returned.
 These actions became part of the New Year tradition – hanging up red decorations and lanterns, and playing loud drums.
 In Mandarin, the word for New Year is guo nian, which literally translates to “overcoming Nian”.

-Red packets – various venues
+Red packets

 Dos and don’ts during the Lunar New Year